 Slowly fold one-third of the meringue into each of the bowls containing the almond mixture until completely combined.
-Keep folding until the mixture deflates quite a bit and creates a ribbon effect for about 20 seconds when it falls from the spoon.
+Keep folding until the mixture deflates and creates a ribbon effect for about 20 seconds when it falls from the spoon.

-In the meantime, make the fillings.
-In a medium-size bowl, beat the butter until light and fluffy, then beat in the icing sugar.
-Spoon the mixture into 3 small bowls and stir in a different colouring and your chosen flavour extracts, if using, into each.
-Use the buttercream to sandwich together pairs of macaroons and serve at once.
+Meanwhile, beat the butter until light and fluffy, then beat in the icing sugar.
+Spoon the mixture into 3 small bowls and stir a different colouring into each.
+Use the buttercream to sandwich together pairs of macaroons before serving.